 Why is a Chatbot so important?

-A chatbot is a concept that is of interest to almost any organization.
-Chatbots provide a customer friendly answering service, so it fits in many strategies.
+A chatbot is a concept that interests almost any organization.
+Chatbots provide a customer-friendly answering service, so they fit into many strategies.

-The challenge, however, is to implement a chatbot in the correct way (added to all kinds of applications, like websites and web shops) so they really deliver benefits to customers.
-A chatbot is an Artificial Intelligence (AI) solution, so it's complex on the inside and it's simple on the outside.
+The challenge, however, is to implement a chatbot correctly (added to all kinds of applications, like websites and web shops) so they deliver benefits to customers.
+A chatbot is an Artificial Intelligence (AI) solution, so it's complex on the inside and simple on the outside.

 Enterprise Architecture Diagram (Concepts Overview), showing the Chatbot concept.

-The concept description and visualization, on this page, is intended to make it more easy to make the chatbot concept and its principle part of the Enterprise Architecture
+The concept description and visualization on this page are intended to make it easier to make the chatbot concept and its principle part of the Enterprise Architecture

 Chatbots are the new Thing

-In 1966 researchers were already working on the predecessor of the chatbot, but around 2015 a new type of software application really introduced itself to the world: the chatbot.
-Since then more and more organizations are making use of chatbots.
+In 1966, researchers were already working on the predecessor of the chatbot, but around 2015, a new type of software application introduced itself to the world: the chatbot.
+Since then, more and more organizations have been making use of chatbots.
 Many startup companies are building chatbots.
-Companies like Microsoft, Google and Facebook are introducing tools and frameworks and building smart assistants on top of these frameworks in order to make it easy to make use of a chatbot.
+Companies like Microsoft, Google, and Facebook are introducing tools and frameworks and building smart assistants on top of these frameworks to make it easy to use a chatbot.

 Chatbots incorporate artificial intelligence (AI) to be able to provide tailored answers to a variety of questions.